jstrait/clawhammer/README.markdown

 What Is It?
 ===========

 [HammerHead](http://www.threechords.com/hammerhead/introduction.shtml) is an old drum machine for Windows.
-One of its features allows you to import new drum sounds using a file format called HUB.
-Clawhammer.rb allows you to extract the sounds out of a HUB file into individual \*.wav files.
+One of its features allows you to import new drum sounds using a file format called HUB. `clawhammer.rb` allows you to extract the sounds out of a HUB file into individual `*.wav` files.
 This allows you to use the sounds in modern programs like Logic or GarageBand.

 The HUB file format was reverse-engineered using [FileInspector](http://github.com/jstrait/fileinspector/tree/master).